GlacioHack/xdem/doc/source/accuracy_precision.md

 ### Translating these concepts for elevation data

-However, elevation data rarely consists of a single independent measurement but of a **series of measurement** (image grid, ground track) **related to a spatial support** (horizontal georeferencing, independent of height), which complexifies the notion of accuracy and precision.
+However, elevation data rarely consists of a single independent measurement but of a **series of measurements** (image grid, ground track) **related to a spatial support** (horizontal georeferencing, independent of height), which complexifies the notion of accuracy and precision.